Brianzchen/Brianzchen/README.md

 ## Hi there 👋

-I work on JavaScript stuff mostly related to frontend.
+I work on JavaScript stuff mostly related to frontend, devops, some backend.
 I love open source but just a newbie in the space

 ### Stuff I'm interested in
 - [ReactJS](https://github.com/facebook/react) and using it extensively day to day and currently exploring React Native